botoxparty/botoxparty/README.md

 - 💻 I work mostly on the web platform
 - 🌱 I’m currently learning embedded systems

-You can see more of my work and projects at [adamham.dev](https://adamham.dev)
+You can see more of my projects at [adamham.dev](https://adamham.dev)

 <!--